Communicating in a Time of Crisis

-It is human nature when we don’t have the answers to over explain.
+It is human nature when we don’t have the answers to over-explain.
 Don’t.
-State what you do know, what you are working on, and leave it at that.
+State what you do know and what you are working on and leave it at that.

-Don’t volunteer any information that you could be held to later on, or comment on rumors or speculation.
-For example, “we are guessing or heard a rumor that this pandemic is going to impact delivery of materials for jobsites.”
+Don’t volunteer any information that you could be held to account for later or comment on rumors or speculation.
+For example, “We think that this crisis is going to impact delivery of materials to jobsites.”
 If you don’t know it to be fact, don’t mention it.
-But, you can still address it by noting that you are working with all subcontractors and material suppliers to determine any potential schedule impacts.
+But you can still address it by noting that you are working with all subcontractors and material suppliers to determine any potential schedule impacts.

 Don’t simply tell folks what you think they want to hear.
 It will catch up with you.

-And by all means, stress compassion and a commitment to hearing concerns, adapting to this fluid situation and a promise to continue to communicate.
+And, by all means, stress compassion and a commitment to hearing concerns, adapt to the fluid situation and promise to continue to communicate.

-With regard to how often you should communicate, the answer is simple: when you have something meaningful to share.
+Regarding how often you should communicate, the answer is simple… when you have something meaningful to share.
 Your crisis team may develop a list of the frequently asked questions you are starting to get so you can evaluate what the key themes should be in your communication.
 I don’t advocate sending an email to your target audiences every time someone has a new question, rather, look for common themes.

-So how do you communicate?
-At this point, I would suggest email if you have good proper distribution channels in place, as well as posting the information on your website.
+So, how do you communicate?
+I suggest emailing if you have good proper distribution channels in place, as well as posting the information on your website.
 While video may be a good option if you have a very large client or member base, make sure you are trained in making such statements.
-The benefit of a written statement is that you can have many eyes on it before it is distributed.
-The danger with video is that we tend to over explain.
+The benefit of a written statement is that you can have many eyes review it before it is distributed.
+The danger with video is that we tend to over-explain.

-The last thing I want to tackle today is something I have thought a lot about the last few days – do we conduct business as usual?
-The AOE team has about 90 members, and I have found myself pondering what direction I should be giving.
+The last thing I want to tackle today is something I thought a lot about during the pandemic – do we conduct business as usual?
+The AOE team has about 90 members, and I found myself pondering what direction I should be giving.
 We have more than 40 clients that have activities, plans and tasks that need to be completed.
-I spent the last few days wondering what direction I should give.
-As a leader, you may be wondering the same.
-I have come to the conclusion, for our team, the message at this point is that we march ahead and perform our activities with the same care and diligence as always, yet have great awareness and compassion for the fact that those we are working with may be off work due to no longer having childcare available, schedules may be off due to travel changes, or a myriad of other scenarios.
-At this time, it is important to move ahead with our activities, to the best of our ability, but doing so with great compassion for ourselves and the world around us.
+As a leader, you too may be wondering about what direction you should provide during a crisis.
+In 2020, I came to the conclusion that, for our team, the message was to march ahead and perform our activities with the same care and diligence as always yet have great awareness and compassion for the fact that those we are working with may be off work due to no longer having childcare available, schedules may be off due to travel changes, or a myriad of other scenarios.
+It was important for AOE to move ahead with our activities, to the best of our ability, but we did so with great compassion for ourselves and the world around us.

-I think it is also important to have a recognition that people process stress differently.
-For some it is to buckle down and be task-oriented, while others can find it hard to focus when operating in fear or the unknown.
-I recognize some of my team members may need a moment to pause and regroup and there needs to be compassion for all.
-I am reminded by a statement my mom used to make when a squabble occurred between me and my two sisters: fair, not equal.
+I think it is also important to recognize that people process stress differently.
+For some it is to buckle down and be task-oriented, while others can find it hard to focus when operating in fear of the unknown.
+I recognized some of my team members needed a moment to pause and regroup.
+I am reminded of a statement my mom used to make when a squabble occurred between me and my two sisters: fair, not equal.
 Treatment and accommodations for team members may not be equal, but it can be fair.

-To wrap up, I hope the one thing you’ll take away from this session is the importance of communicating early and often.
-I am interested in what challenges and questions you may have, so please comment in Facebook or reach out directly to firstname.lastname@example.org.
-I plan to host another session in a few days based on the questions I receive.
-Be safe.
+To wrap up, I hope the one thing you’ll take away from this blog is the importance of communicating early and often.
+I am interested in what challenges and questions you may have, so please reach out directly to me at email@example.com.